Box Hill Cemetery: History

 A range of themed historical walking tours of the cemetery (visiting various famous graves) are periodically conducted by members of the Box Hill Historical Society.
 Further information on these tours is available from the Box Hill Historical Society.

-Records Search
+Records search

-Box Hill Cemetery record searches for genealogical or any other purpose may be conducted through the cemetery website at any time, by simply selecting the 'Find a Grave or Memorial' function.
+The Box Hill Cemetery record searches for genealogical or any other purpose may be conducted through the cemetery website at any time, by simply selecting the 'Find a Grave or Memorial' function.
 A map of the selected site and surrounding area may also be printed to help visitors find specific graves and memorials.